The Definitive Guide To Conducting An Instagram Audit

 Post scheduling is as much an art as it’s a science.
 While there are some general guidelines to follow, schedules also need to take the specific behaviors of a particular audience into account.

 When compiling your Instagram audit report, evaluate whether you’re posting too frequently or not frequently enough.
-You can gain insight into this using the analytics from scheduling tools like Hootsuite, Later, and Planoly.
+You can gain insight into this using the analytics from rom known social media scheduler tools like Simplified, Hootsuite, Later, and Planoly.

 Additionally, you should also consider whether you’re posting at the right times for your industry.
 The audiences of different niches all have their own viewing habits, so your Instagram audit report should examine whether your posts are going live during your industry’s prime time.